 The card transaction can also include an unauthorised payment debited to the account pursuant to a recurring payment arrangement.

-We can provide you a direct debit list on your accounts, for the previous 13 months from your request.
-The list will include only those direct debits and recurring payments that are known to us from the information we receive about your transactions.
+We can provide you a list of recurring payments on your accounts, for the previous 13 months from your request.
+The list will include only those recurring payments that are known to us from the information we receive about your transactions.

 Before you dispute a card transaction